-Sarah Sanders Deserves ‘Lifetime Achievement Oscar for Lying,’ Says Sam Donaldson
+Sarah Sanders Deserves ‘Lifetime Achievement Oscar For Lying,’ Says Sam Donaldson

-Veteran news anchor Sam Donaldson, formerly of ABC, aggressively called out White House Press Secretary Sarah Sanders for pervasively lying on behalf of President Donald Trump, Slate reports.
+Veteran news anchor Sam Donaldson, formerly of ABC News, aggressively called out White House Press Secretary Sarah Sanders for pervasively lying on behalf of President Donald Trump, Slate reports.
 While Donaldson acknowledges that no press secretary is 100 percent truthful and forthcoming, the sheer volume of lies that he says comes from Sanders is remarkable.

 “Look, I’ve had the pleasure of working with almost every press secretary beginning with Pierre Salinger in John F. Kennedy’s administration and, except for Ron Ziegler who lied for Richard Nixon, I’ve never seen anything like this with Sarah Sanders,” Donaldson said.